Meteor Showers in October 2026: When, Where & How To Watch Them

 Major October Meteor Showers

-October 9: Draconids’ peak
+October 8–9: Draconids’ peak

 • Active: October 6–10

-• Radiant Location: constellation Draco
+• Radiant location: constellation Draco

 • Visible from: Northern Hemisphere

-October 22: Orionids’ peak
+October 21–22: Orionids’ peak

-• ZHR: 20
+• Meteors per hour: 20

-• Moon Illumination: 53%
+• Moon Illumination: 70%

 • Active: October 2 – November 7

-• Radiant Location: constellation Orion
+• Radiant location: constellation Orion

-• Visible from: everywhere
+• Visible from: both hemispheres

 • Description: The Orionids are known for their fast meteors and occasional bright fireballs.
 They enter the Earth’s atmosphere at 66 km/s (about 148,000 mph)!
 These fast meteors also produce ionized gas trails that last for several seconds.
 In general, Orionids are among the most beautiful meteor showers of the year.
 Learn more about it in our dedicated article.